Syncfusion AI Assistant

 }

 Update the navigation menu to include links to the secured pages.
 This makes them easily accessible from any page in the application.
-When users click these links, they’ll be able to access the pages if logged in, or will be prompted to log in if they’re not authenticated.
+When users click these links, they can access the pages if logged in, or will be redirected to the login page if they are not authenticated.

 Open Components/Layout/NavMenu.razor and add the following navigation items after the existing menu links.